IF YOU ARE DISABLED OR BLIND

 HOW LONG DOES THE DECISION TAKE?

-The decision usually takes about three to four months from the date of application.
+The timeframe can vary widely, but the decision usually takes about 3 to 4 months from the date of application.

 If you have a Compassionate Allowances (CAL) condition, your case may be fast-tracked and decided sooner.
-The CAL initiative is for applicants whose medical conditions are so severe that their conditions obviously meet Social Security’s disability standards.
-You must submit medical information that confirms your diagnosis.
+The CAL initiative is for applicants whose medical conditions are so severe that their conditions most always meet Social Security’s disability standards.
+You must submit medical information that confirms your impairment.
 For more information about CAL, visit our website at: http://www.socialsecurity.gov/compassionateallowances/.

-Sometimes, we can make a "presumptive" disability or blindness determination and start paying you while the DDS makes its determination.
+Sometimes, we can make a "presumptive" disability or blindness determination and start paying you while waiting for the DDS to make the final determination.
 See expedited payments.

 WHO DECIDES IF I AM DISABLED OR BLIND?